A digital nomad is someone who desires the freedom to live and work around the world and uses technology to make this desire a reality.

 - DNX is a popular conference that takes place in Lisbon, Portugal every year around September.
 The event is akin to a conference that offers workshops, talks, and networking opportunities to entrepreneurs.

 - The Dynamite Circle, the brainchild of Dan Andrews from the Tropical MBA, is a community for successful entrepreneurs, many of whom live the digital nomad life.
 Definitely not for wannabes.
 Every year, the TMBA guys throw a big conference for successful online business owners (many of whom are location independent) in Bangkok called DC BKK.

 - The Global Digital Nomad Facebook group has over 30,000 members and is very active.

 - Digital Nomad Girls is a community for female online entrepreneurs.
-The site has some free information but the focus is on signing up members for their “inner circle”.
+The site has some free information, but the focus is on signing up members for their “inner circle”.

-Insurance & Tax
+Health Insurance & Tax

-Until ‘working online’ and travelling becomes mainstream, nomads need to make sure that their tax obligations are taken care of.
+Until ‘working online’ and traveling become mainstream, nomads need to make sure that their tax obligations are taken care of.
 A lawyer who understands the remote working scene will be better placed to advise you.
-There are some advantages and disadvantages tax-wise with working outside of the country where you pay contributions.
+There are some advantages and disadvantages tax-wise to working outside of the country where you pay contributions.

 This discussion on Reddit will help you find and choose a tax lawyer.